RGLab/openCyto/vignettes/HowToAutoGating.md

 ![](HowToAutoGating_files/figure-html/unnamed-chunk-3-1.png)

-However, it may need some extra guidance when there are more than `2` major peaks/populations detected in densit profile.
+However, it may need some guidance when there are more than `2` major peaks/populations detected in densit profile.

 ```r
 fr <- getData(gs[[1]], "boundary")